Blackbutt Reserve opening hours:

 - Picnic facilities and carparks 7am – 7pm.

-- Blackbutt Kiosk 10am - 3pm daily, closed Christmas Day, Good Friday and Anzac Day.
+- Blackbutt Kiosk 10am - 3pm daily except Wednesdays and Sundays, closed Christmas Day, Good Friday and Anzac Day.

 - Office 8am - 3pm, Monday to Friday, closed between Christmas and New Year and also public holidays.

 Koalas are fed at 2pm daily.